jeffreycwitt/pl339/docs/09-exam.md

 What else should be added to this list?

 {:.question}
-Based on our reading of Gleick, what do you think would be good "multiple choice question"; then tell us why this would be a good question.
+Based on our reading of Gleick, what do you think would be good "multiple choice question" for our exam; then tell us why this would be a good question.

 {:.question}
 Based on the work we've done so far, what do you think would be a good essay question and why?
-(Keep in mind an essay question is usually a longer form response that gives students a chance to connect big ideas, or explain key concepts with extended clarifying examples)
+(Keep in mind an essay question is usually a longer form response that gives students a chance to **connect** big ideas, or explain key concepts with extended clarifying examples.)
 </div>

 <!-- # Essay Questions